 New Orleans is a popular port for ships that tour the Mississippi and travel to foreign destinations like tropical hotspots in the Caribbean and beyond.
 Whether you're taking a four hour tour on a historic steamboat or a week long getaway, you can find out more information about these water bound vessels here.
 Learn More

-New Orleans offers a free ferry for pedestrians and bicyclists (cars are just $1) across the Mississippi River.
+New Orleans offers a ferry for pedestrians and bicyclists for just $2 (vehicles not allowed) across the Mississippi River.
 It connects the oldest neighborhood in New Orleans, the French Quarter with the second oldest, Algeris Point.
 Algeris Point is a great escape from the hectic French Quarter and the ferry offers breath taking views of the French Quarter and New Orleans skyline.
 Learn More